jgm/gitit/README.markdown

 If that doesn't work, check to see that `gitit` is in your local cabal-install executable directory (usually `~/.cabal/bin`).
 And make sure `~/.cabal/bin` is in your system path.

-Note:  the build process is configured to use happstack by default.
-If you want to use the old HAppS packages instead, use the flag `-f-happstack`.

 Optional plugins support
 ------------------------